9 Things to Do in Hoi An on Your Next Trip!

 8. Wander around the Marble Mountains

-We got there around 9.30am before most tour buses arrived and hiked all around the main mountain, which is called Thuy Son.
-I hadn’t done much research into Thuy Son but it’s filled with stunning caves, lovely pagodas, ornate temples and if you hike to the very top you get killer 360-degree views of Danang and its endless beach.
+We got there around 9:30am before most tour buses arrived and hiked all around the main mountain, which is called Thuy Son.
+I hadn’t done much research into Thuy Son, but it’s filled with stunning caves, lovely pagodas, and ornate temples, and if you hike to the very top, you get killer 360-degree views of Danang and its endless beach.

 It’s well worth spending a few hours at Thuy Son.
 Timing is everything so try to go into the more popular caves (like An Phu Cave) when large tour groups are just leaving.
 It makes all the difference and you can totally wait them out!
 It’s better to have the place all to yourself versus sharing the space with hundreds of sightseers.
 Trust me.